Raul Roco: 2004

-Roco rode his success in the Department of Education into a run for the Philippine presidency.
+Roco rode his success in the Department of Education into a run for the Philippine presidency in 2004.
 His candidacy was based on his ability to fight corruption and to display fair play, decency, and honor.
-His Aksyon Demokratiko party formed a coalition with Promdi and Reporma, the parties of 1998 presidential candidates Lito Osmeña and Renato de Villa, to form the Alyansa ng Pag-asa (Alliance of Hope).
+His Aksyon Demokratiko party formed a coalition with Promdi and Reporma, the parties of 1998 presidential candidates Lito Osmeña and Rene de Villa, to form the Alyansa ng Pag-asa (Alliance of Hope).

 Roco was a front-runner in pre-election surveys and was considered a strong contender.
 However, during the campaign, he battled with recurrence of his cancer, after remission from his bout with prostate cancer in 1996.
 His illness forced him to leave the campaign trail for medical attention in the United States.
 Doctors told him that his condition was not life-threatening and that he could continue his run for the presidency.
 He returned to the campaign trail, but concerns about his illness greatly diminished his support.

 He lost the election to the incumbent, Gloria Macapagal Arroyo, and finished fourth in a field of 5 candidates.

 He was the President of Aksyon Demokratiko until his death.